ArunSuperUser/FoodApp/README.md

 npm start

-The application should now open and run locally at http://localhost:3000.

 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.